sjentsch/lsjDocs/_pages/Ch13_ANOVA_06.rst

    group to have it’s own value (i.e., σ\ :sub:`k`).
 This is referred to as the homogeneity of variance (sometimes called homoscedasticity) assumption.
    ANOVA assumes that the population standard deviation is the same for all groups.
-We’ll talk about this extensively in Section `Checking the homogeneity of variance assumption
+We’ll talk about this extensively in section :doc:`Checking the homogeneity of variance assumption <Ch13_ANOVA_06>`.
-   <Ch13_ANOVA_06.html#checking-the-homogeneity-of-variance-assumption>`__.

 -  **Normality**.
 The residuals are assumed to be normally distributed.
-As we saw in Section `Checking the normality of a sample
-   <Ch11_tTest_08.html#checking-the-normality-of-a-sample>`__, we can assess
+As we saw in section :doc:`Checking the normality of a sample <Ch11_tTest_08>`, we can assess this by looking at QQ-plots (or running a Shapiro-Wilk test).
-   this by looking at QQ-plots (or running a Shapiro-Wilk test).
-I’ll talk about this more in an ANOVA context in Section `Checking the normality assumption <Ch13_ANOVA_06.html#checking-the-normality-assumption>`__.
+   I’ll talk about this more in an ANOVA context in section :doc:`Checking the normality assumption <Ch13_ANOVA_06>`.

 -  **Independence**.
 The independence assumption is a little trickier.
    What it basically means is that, knowing one residual tells you